kendallstarcevich/kendallstarcevich.github.io/about.markdown

 - <span class="tooltip" data-tooltip="This course examines our past and present cultural beliefs and anxieties about artificial intelligences, looking at popular works that have spoken to audiences’ fears of, and hopes for, intelligent machines that interact with humans and participate in human life.
 From calculating murderers (eg: HAL 9000) to protective companions (eg: Baymax), how have we viewed these artificial persons, and what have imagined becomes of natural, biological humans who live lives integrated with AI?">AI in Fiction</span>

 - <span class="tooltip" data-tooltip="This course provides an overview of ethical and legal issues associated with business information technology usage, data collection, data sharing, and data-driven decision making.
-Topics include ethical and legal perspectives on privacy and information rights, organizational computer usage policies, cybercrime, and intellectual property.">IT Legal and Ethical Issues\*</span>
+Topics include ethical and legal perspectives on privacy and information rights, organizational computer usage policies, cybercrime, and intellectual property.">IT Legal and Ethical Issues</span>

 - <span class="tooltip" data-tooltip="An introduction to philosophy of language, linguistics, and semiotics focused on the issue of linguistic relativism, i.e., whether languages are significantly different, and if so, whether they shape significantly different views of reality.
-Examines evidence both in support of and against linguistic relativism, and then uses this evidence as a means of addressing the relationship between language and reality.">Language and Reality\*</span>
+Examines evidence both in support of and against linguistic relativism, and then uses this evidence as a means of addressing the relationship between language and reality.">Language and Reality</span>

-\* *Courses will be taken prior to Graduation*

 <a href="#page-title" class="back-to-top">Back to Top ↑</a>